 Elopement: Simple & Flexible

-Elopements still require legal steps, but they can be as minimal or customized as desired.
-Some couples choose to self-solemnize, while others bring an officiant to their elopement destination.
+Elopements still have some legalities to handle but they can be pretty relaxed or customized based on what you prefer.
+Some couples decide to self-solemnize, while others opt for bringing an officiant along to wherever they’re saying “I do.”

 7. Meaning & Intentionality